mjkalas/CS303E/README.md

 # CS303E
-Coursework from CS303E Fall 2015
+Coursework from CS303E Fall 2015 at UT Austin